 With her usual keen eye for language, she also pointed out that the checklist sentence above is ambiguous.
 The clause ‘and do they end in a colon’ could be interpreted as part of making it easy for the screen-reading software – or it could be a separate requirement that happens to have been stuck into the sentence at this point.

-And finally, she pointed out that you can choose whether or not to get JAWS to read out the punctuation.
+And finally, she pointed out that people who use JAWS the screen reader to read out the punctuation.
 So if the colon helps the screen-reader, that’s good – but it may be invisible to the users.

 My request to you